 Wholesale Title Clerk, Auto/Truck Salary

 Women comprise the majority of Auto & Truck Wholesale Title Clerks in the United States.
 Individuals in this line of work make around $14.74 per hour on average.
 While some workers in this profession — just over two-fifths — do not have any health coverage, more than half do receive medical benefits and more than two-fifths have dental insurance.
 Most workers in this position report high levels of job satisfaction.
-The information for this snapshot was generated by responses to the PayScale salary survey.

 Job Description for Wholesale Title Clerk, Auto/Truck